 Those tips above are what I would recommend you do every time you purchase fresh flowers in order to make them last a long time.
 The steps can basically be repeated over and over until the flowers are spent and need to be thrown out.
 That being said, I want to offer a few more bonus tips I learned over the years and through my experience working at a florist.

-- If you are buying flowers at a shop yourself, sometimes the bouquets are dated by the shop.
+- If you are buying them at a shop yourself, sometimes the bouquets are dated by the shop.
 Look for the best date, pick flowers from the back of the display as they are usually the new flowers.
-I prefer to buy flowers that are tight and not bloomed out they are usually fresher and bloom out quickly at home.
+I prefer to buy blooms that are tight and not bloomed out they are usually fresher and bloom out quickly at home.

-- Additional tips for cleaning your flowers including removing the pollen from blooms such as lilies and removing spent or outer petals on roses to clean them.
-As you enjoy your flowers, if any flowers are spent or wilt, remove them from the vase immediately.
+- Additional tips for cleaning your florals including removing the pollen from blooms such as lilies and removing spent or outer petals on roses to clean them.
+As you enjoy them if any flowers are spent or wilt, remove them from the vase immediately.
 Some varieties last longer (such as mums and carnations) than others.

-- Keep fresh cut flowers out of direct sunlight and place them in a cooler area of the home, if possible.
+- Keep fresh cuts out of direct sunlight and place them in a cooler area of the home, if possible.

-- If you purchase flowers in the winter make sure the florist covers them with tissue paper or plastic.
-If it’s below freezing out, cold temperatures can damage the flowers.
-If your flowers are delivered to your home on a cold day, such as through a FTD florist, follow tracking information and try to bring your flowers inside your home ASAP.
+- If you purchase them in the winter make sure the florist covers them with tissue paper or plastic.
+If it’s below freezing out, cold temperatures can damage them.
+If your blooms are delivered to your home on a cold day, such as through a FTD florist, follow tracking information and try to bring your flowers inside your home ASAP.

-I hope these insider tips from someone who worked in a floral shop help you to enjoy fresh cut flowers for a long time.
+I hope these insider tips from someone who worked in a floral shop help you to enjoy blooms for a long time.
 Having flowers in the home is really enjoyable especially in the winter.
 I find having a little green inside year-round really brightens my mood and having fresh cut flowers is a nice hobby to enjoy as well.

 What fresh cut flower questions do you have?